Sage-Bionetworks/aws-infra/README.md

 # Overview
-Scripts for building out and maintaining Sage Bionetworks infrastructure on AWS
+Shared templates for building out and maintaining Sage Bionetworks infrastructure on AWS.

 ## Create bootstrap
 Bootstrapping the account is a one time manual process: